We Must Fix the Verona Animal Shelter

 -insist on the use of Eminent Domain to take over abandoned and ignored property, use apprentices working with Union labor to fix such properties, and literally give them to families and individuals who then can focus on other necessities in life.
 This would be a modern version of homesteading.

--stop the Rochester Housing Authority from privatizing properties in their possession, then fund* public housing projects that may include new housing (which takes an extremely long time), but will initially focus on rehabilitating empty school buildings, warehouses, etc., into such public housing.
+-stop the Rochester Housing Authority from privatizing properties in their possession by converting housing in their stock to cooperative housing, then fund* public housing projects that may include new housing (which takes an extremely long time), but will initially focus on rehabilitating empty school buildings, warehouses, etc., into such public housing.
 Some of these properties are already in the City's possession, others can be bought, or again taken over by Eminent Domain.
 Some of these projects can be used for "person centered housing" in order to alleviate the devastating chronic homelessness we have in our city.

 -support legislation that brings strict Good Clause Eviction protection as well as complete rent control within the City of Rochester.
 (See opening paragraphs)